MicrosoftDocs/visualstudio-docs/docs/data-tools/pass-data-between-forms.md

 ## Next steps

-Depending on your application requirements, there are several steps you may want to perform after passing data between forms.
+Depending on your application requirements, there are several steps you might want to perform after passing data between forms.
 Some enhancements you could make to this tutorial include:

 - Editing the dataset to add or remove database objects.
 For more information, see [Create and configure datasets](../data-tools/create-and-configure-datasets-in-visual-studio.md).